6-10 April 2020

 This course helps to promote a comprehensive approach to language teaching and learning and building on the increasing linguistic diversity in schools, by encouraging creative and artistic use of language.

-Not always, every learner feel at ease when learning languages the traditional way.
+Learners do not always feel at ease when learning languages the traditional way.

 The course wants to improve the motivation of those students by offering collaborative and holistic approaches to teaching and learning.
 The creative practices applied to narratives have a positive effect on the self-discovery and self-esteem of the learner.